SAP/data-attribute-recommendation-python-sdk/README.md

 ```

 <!-- TODO: add links to SDK documentation -->
 To use the SDK, please refer to the [SDK documentation].
+In particular, consider
+the [SDK security guide].

 # How to obtain support